mary-ext/tangled.sh-mirror/docs/hacking.md

 # hit Ctrl-a + c + q to exit the VM
 ```

-This starts a knotserver on port 6000 with `ssh` exposed on
+This starts a knot on port 6000 with `ssh` exposed on port
-port 2222.
-You can push repositories to this VM with this
+2222.
+You can push repositories to this VM with this ssh
-ssh config block on your main machine:
+config block on your main machine:

 ```bash
 Host nixos-shell